RikdeBoer/BotBattler-JS/README.md

   bots aiming to spam your server with inappropriate comments, like advertising, as well as malicious registration or login attempts.

-  To use BotBattler-JS on a form on your website, drop the botbattler.min.js in the root (or some subdirectory) of your website.
+  To use BotBattler-JS on a form on your website, drop the file botbattler.min.js in the root (or some subdirectory) of your website.
 Then insert the code below before the closing body tag on the page that has the form you wish to protect.

     <script src="botbattler.min.js"></script>